bonsai-rx/docs/articles/documentation-style-guide.md

 ### Bonsai workflows

-To include and/or reference an example workflow in an article of the documentation, first create the example workflow in a Bonsai workflow editor and save the workflow as `articleFileName-workflowName`.
+To include and/or reference an example workflow in an article of the documentation, first create the example workflow in a Bonsai workflow editor and save the workflow as `articleFileName-workflowName.bonsai`.
 Add the `.bonsai` file to the `workflows` folder in the repository.
 In the text of the article that includes/references this example workflow, add a workflow container.

 **Example:**